AkshathRaghav/cubot.io/README.md

   public String toString() ; // returns a String representing the cube public String[][][][] getCube() ; // returns the 4-D cube array
 ```
 <hr>

-## If you want to read more about using Cubot - [Working](https://eli.thegreenplace.net/2015/memory-layout-of-multi-dimensional-arrays)

 ## Sites used
 * [Eli Bedernsky's Website](https://eli.thegreenplace.net/2015/memory-layout-of-multi-dimensional-arrays)